Frequently Asked Questions

 Yes you can.
-We recommend going with any of our engineered floors as they are specifically designed to be installed over radiant heat or concrete.
+We recommend going with any of our solid or engineered floors as they are specifically designed to be installed over radiant heat or concrete.

 Can your floors be installed directly to concrete?

 Yes they can.
-Again, we recommend going with any of our floors in engineered form.
+Again, we recommend going with any of our floors in a solid or engineered form.

 We have heard that the wider boards are susceptible to cupping.
 Is this true?

 Are Fir Floors too soft?

-Our most popular floors are either pine or fir.
+Our most popular and common floors are fir.
 You do not want to confuse softness with lack of durability.
 These types of wood floors have been used in homes for over 200 years and in many cases still look beautiful.
 You will want to appreciate the dents and dings that create the old and traditional look of these floors.

 Can I use wood floors for my kitchen?

 Yes you can.
 It simply comes down to personal choice.
 Wood floors have been used in kitchens for hundreds of years.
 Sure, you may get a few more dings in kitchen flooring but, that only adds to the character and charm of the wood floors.

 How do you stop solid hardwood floors from gapping?

 Can I install hardwood floors if I have pets?

 Yes you can.
 The great thing about reclaimed floors is that they already have character built into them.
 A few more marks and scratches along the way will only enhance the look and character of your floor.
 If you have bigger dogs that are more active, we suggest going with a harder wood such oak, ash, or maple.
 This type of wood will be less susceptible to deep marks or gouges.
 Keep in mind that with bigger animals, over time, you may have to refinish your floors a little more often.